bozhinov/pChart2.0-for-PHP7/README.md

 Major changes:
  - Removed pImageMap, pCache, pBarcode
+ - Introduced the new Barcodes lib /* Check out my PHP-Barcodes-fork repo */
+ - Introduced the new PDF417 lib /* Check out my PHP-PDF417-fork repo */
- - Removed QRCode glue /* Check example.qrcode.php */
+ - Introduced the new Aztec lib /* Check out my PHP-Aztec-fork repo */
- - Introduced the new Barcodes lib /* Check my PHP-Barcodes-fork repo */
+ - Introduced the new QRCode lib /* Check out my PHP-QRCode-fork repo */
  - Explicitly declare the visibility for methods and properties